Partners in Science at EWU Program

 Application Process

-The project leaders will review applications and interview finalists in late April.
-The interviews will allow prospective teachers to describe their interest in the program, how their prior experiences have prepared them for a research experience, what areas of scientific research they are most comfortable and what areas they will need the most support in, and how they will manage the expectations of participation in this program (e.g., time commitment).
+The project leaders will review applications and interview finalists in mid-April.
+The interviews will allow prospective teachers to describe their interest in the program, how their prior experiences have prepared them for a research experience, and what areas of scientific research they are most comfortable and what areas they will need the most support in.
 The research mentors will have an opportunity to describe their projects to applicants in more detail, and participants will be able to ask questions about the program and research project.
-We anticipate notifying selected applicants in early May.
+We anticipate notifying selected applicants in late April.